uOJackDu/Minesweeper-Cpp/README.md

 - "3": Expert
 - "4": Custom (which is not complete yet and you cannot really custom the board)

-Press ESC to go back.
+Press ESC to go back to menu.